 Extra Board meetings normally examine acquisition and exit questions as well as financing and are held when such matters requiring a Board decision arise.
-Information about Board members' attendance at board meetings is provided on pages 48-49.
+During 2012 the question of the appointment of a new CEO and Chairman of the Board was also discussed.
 The minutes were taken by the Company Secretary who during the year was the lawyer Tore Stenholm, Tore Stenholm Advokatbyrå AB.
 Other senior executives at Ratos attended board meetings to present specific issues.